 So, what do you do?

-Let’s say you are on a large and complex software development project.
+Agile Case StudyLet’s say you are on a large and complex software development project.
 There are numerous Scrum teams, in multiple locations and under different organizations, but all on the same project.
 The tempo is fast, with new sprints every two weeks.
 There is a constant stream of meetings — sprint planning, design reviews, requirements meetings, integrated test planning, Scrum of Scrums and more!
+The wheels are turning, but where is it all going?
+How do you sort through all of the activity and ask the right questions?
+How do you determine what’s going right, what’s going wrong and what is needed? |

 Ask these three basic questions: